 • Park Güell panoramic terrace

-• Half-day leaves time for Las Ramblas u0026 Gothic Quarter
+• Half-day leaves time for Las Ramblas and the Gothic Quarter

 Santorini